benedictweichselbaum/GrainForge_ProductPage/index.markdown

   - image_path: assets/images/crop.png
     alt: "Cropping Image"
     excerpt: "Crop your image"

+feature_row_gallery:
+  - title: "Batch processing"
+    excerpt: "Speed up your workflow with batch processing tools.
+Apply custom presets to entire galleries, transfer edits or crops from one image to others in seconds, and export all your finished photos at once — perfectly processed and ready to share."
+  - image_path: assets/images/gallery_mass_edit.png
+    alt: "Batch Editing"
+    excerpt: "Batch Editing"
+  - image_path: assets/images/gallery_mass_crop.png
+    alt: "Mass Cropping"
+    excerpt: "Do Mass-Cropping"
 ---

 GrainForge is a simple, streamlined and affordable tool for digital film processing.
 It may be old negatives from your parents, or you are shooting fresh film stock, GrainForge helps you digitalize and develop your photographed or scanned film images.
 It is tailored for fast processing and ensuring reproducibility by creating custom presets for your film types.